t5555d/tg-sync/README.md

 user_fullname: str
 type_id: str
 date: datetime
+file_ext: str
+file_name: str
+file_size: int
+file_type: str
 ```

 Processing pipeline consists of steps, executed sequentially.
-Each steps defines `filters` (optional) and `actions` (required).
+Each step defines `filters` (optional) and `actions` (required).
 If `filters` are present, event should match at least one of filters to execute `actions`.

 Each filter consists of keys and expected values: either scalar value, or list.
 If event matches all filter keys, then filter is matched (and executes following actions).